-Marks will be available once all students have completed the online test and all manual marking has been completed.
+Marks will be made available and students will be able to review the test after all students have completed the online test and all manual marking has been completed.

 Weighting

 Minimum mark or grade 50%

 Assessment Criteria

 - 1. The online test will be a combination of automatically and manually marked questions. - 2.
 A variety of question styles similar to those in the weekly practice quizzes, as well as written application case study questions, will be used in the online test to assess the content in a variety of contexts. - 3.
 The online test assessment equals 30% of the total unit marks, and the minimum requirement for this assessment task is 50% of the available marks.